More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Introduction

 In order to demonstrate that hash functions $f_{{\rm F1},R}$, $\dots$, $f_{{\rm F4},R}$ can indeed be implemented efficiently with complexity $O(n\log n)$, we also give a set of explicit algorithms in Appendix \ref{s6}.
-This algorithm set uses multiplication algorithm for finite field $\FF_{2^k}$ developed, e.g., in Refs. \cite{Silverman00, M10}, and works for parameter $k$ satisfying certain conditions related to Artin's conjecture \cite[Chap.
+This algorithm set uses multiplication algorithm for finite field $\FF_{2^k}$ developed, e.g., in Refs. \cite{M10,Silverman00}, and works for parameter $k$ satisfying certain conditions related to Artin's conjecture \cite[Chap.
 21]{Silverman}.
 We numerically check the existence of so many such integers up to $k\simeq10^{50}$, and thus the algorithm can be applied to most practical cases.
+It should also be noted that there is another similarly useful algorithm for finite field arithmetic presented in Section 7.3.1 of \cite{VanAssche}, which, together with our algorithm, allows one to implement a wider class of finite fields efficiently.

-As to comparisons with the existing methods: Trevisan \cite{Trevisan} proposed another efficient random hash function, whose performance was studied in the quantum case by \cite{DPVR12}.
-The paper \cite{TSSR11, MS14} also proposed other random hash functions.
-As is also summarized in Table \ref{hikaku}, the relations with our hash function are as follows. \begin{enumerate} \item Our random hash functions, $f_{{\rm F1},R}$, $\dots$, $f_{{\rm F4},R}$ and $g_{n,l,m}$, and those of Ref. \cite{TSSR11} have an efficient algorithm with complexity $O(n\log n)$ for input length $n$.
-On the other hand, Ref. \cite{DEOR04} only considers algorithms typically with complexity $O(n^3)$ (c.f. the final paragraph of Appendix \ref{sec:note_on_efficiency}), and Ref. \cite{MS14} with ${\rm poly}(n)$.
-For Trevisan's random extractor, a pre-computation is required and the complexity of the actual calculation is only shown to be polynomial in $n$.
+As to comparisons with the existing methods: Trevisan \cite{Trevisan} proposed another random hash function, whose security in the quantum case was studied by \cite{DPVR12}, and software performance in \cite{MPS12}.
+Papers \cite{MS14,TSSR11} also proposed other random hash functions.
+As is also summarized in Table \ref{hikaku}, the relations with our hash function are as follows. \begin{enumerate} \item Our random hash functions, $f_{{\rm F1},R}$, $\dots$, $f_{{\rm F4},R}$ and those of Ref. \cite{TSSR11} have an efficient algorithm with complexity $O(n\log n)$ for input length $n$.
+On the other hand, Ref. \cite{DEOR04} only considers algorithms typically with complexity $O(n^3)$, and Ref. \cite{MS14} with ${\rm poly}(n)$.
+For Trevisan's random extractor, the complexity of the actual calculation (besides pre-computations) is only shown to be polynomial in $n$, and indeed large in practice as demonstrated in \cite{MPS12} (also, see Appendix \ref{sec:note_on_efficiency}).
 Although our random hash functions require a search for an integer $k$ mentioned above, it should be noted that $k$ of a desired size up to $k\simeq 10^{50}$ can be found in less than a second, and thus our random hash functions practically have no pre-computation.

 \item For the case where the uniform random seeds are uniformly random, we also compare the required length $h$ of random seeds, and the required minimum entropy $t$ of the input to the hash function, as is summarized in Table \ref{hikaku}.
 Here we denote the input and output lengths by $n$ and $m$, their ratio by $\alpha:=m/n$, and the security level ($L_1$ distinguishability) of the final key by $\epsilon$.